This post may contain affiliate links. Please read our disclosure policy.

 • ¼ teaspoon ground cinnamon

-• 3 tablespoons salted butter , softened
+• 3 tablespoons salted butter -softened

 Instructions

-• Preheat the oven to 350° F (177° C).
+• Preheat oven to 350°F (177°C).

 • Press the dough firmly into a lightly buttered 5-inch baking dish using your fingertips or the back of a spoon.

-• Spoon the topping over the cherries and place the baking dish on a baking sheet.
-Bake for 35-40 minutes, until the filling is bubbly and the topping is golden.
+• Spoon the topping over the cherries.
+Place the baking dish on a baking sheet.

-• Allow the pie to cool or enjoy while still warm.
+• Bake for 35–40 minutes, until the filling is bubbly and the topping is golden.
+Let cool slightly or serve warm.
 Top with whipped cream or ice cream, if desired.

 Notes